Don't Take the Money: Live performances

 Bleachers first performed "Don't Take the Money" on Jimmy Kimmel Live! on 17 April 2017.
 According to Spin, Antonoff was backed by a band and wore a New York Mets T-shirt.
 Stereogum writer Tom Breihan said that although Lorde was not present on stage to perform the track, Antonoff "made up for it with gawky nerd charisma and grand-gesture intensity".
 The song was also performed at The Ellen Degeneres Show under a "color pastel stage"; Antonoff took off his glasses midway through the performance and started "roaming all over the place."
 Bleachers served as a musical guest on Late Night with Seth Meyers backed by two drummers; DIY called it a "slightly more meditative, laid-back version of the track" but praised the act's versatility.
 Antonoff performed the track live on The Tonight Show with Jimmy Fallon on 6 June 2017; Breihan from Stereogum called it a "rousing, muscular version of the song".
 "Don't Take the Money" was also performed live at the 2017 MTV Video Music Awards.
 Towards the end of the performance, Antonoff "started knocking over equipment on stage".
 Antonoff and Lorde performed the song as part of a MTV Unplugged session; a live-album was released on 10 November 2017 with Lorde credited as a performer.

 Credits and personnel

-Credits adapted from the liner notes of Gone Now.
+Credits adapted from the liner notes of Gone Now and the official Bleachers YouTube channel.